google/highwayhash/README.md

 ## Defending against hash flooding

+To mitigate hash flooding attacks, we need to take both the hash function and the data structure into account.

 We wish to defend (web) services that utilize hash sets/maps against denial-of-service attacks.
 Such data structures assign attacker-controlled input messages `m` to a hash table bin `b` by computing the hash `H(s, m)`